 Unfortunately, this type of underwriting can pose problems for people with non-traditional income, such as those who work on commission or who write off income by claiming losses when filing taxes.

-No income verification mortgages can solve this problem for some borrowers with non-traditional income.
-Unfortunately, getting one of these mortgages is not always straightforward.
+No income verification offers a type of mortgage that can solve this problem for some borrowers with non-traditional income.
+Getting one of these mortgages is not always straightforward.
 This guide will explain how these loans work and how to find one.

 In this review: